DavelRad/inventory-tracker/README.md

 1. Fork the repository.

-Create a new branch. \
+2. Create a new branch.
-bash \
-Copy code \
 `git checkout -b feature-branch`

-2.

-Make your changes and commit them. \
+3. Make your changes and commit them.
-bash \
-Copy code \
 `git commit -m "Description of changes"`

-3.

-Push to your forked repository. \
+4. Push to your forked repository.
-bash \
-Copy code \
 `git push origin feature-branch`

-4.
 5. Create a pull request to the main repository.